TopSGW/voice-ai/VITE_DEPLOYMENT_INSTRUCTIONS.md

    ```

 6. **Create a PM2 Ecosystem File on Your Server**
-   In the same directory as your `dist` folder, create a file named `ecosystem.config.js`:
+   In the same directory as your `dist` folder, create a file named `ecosystem.config.cjs`:
    ```javascript
    module.exports = {
      apps: [{